This sixth installment of a 7-part series about Domestic Partnership Agreements discusses financial disclosures and privacy.

 Confidentiality and Nondisclosure Protections

 Domestic partnership agreements may have provisions for protecting the privacy and confidentiality of private financial information.
-Such information may include private family business information, trade secrets, and other details.
-Parties may agree to limit strictly who may have access to or copies of confidential information.
+Such information may include private family business information or trade secrets.
+Parties may agree to limit who may access confidential information.
 They may agree not to file confidential information in any future court action.
 They may agree to invoke court rules for sealing confidential documents being filed in court.

 Agreed Alternative Dispute Resolution: Collaborative Process